therabidbanana/eventbrite/README.markdown

 __Documentation errors__

-* /venue_update does not throw an error if "venue" is invalid.
+* /venue_update does not throw an error if "venue" is invalid (or empty).
-* Dates are not strictly ISO 8601 (ISO 8601 specifies a "T", not a space, between date and time)
+* Dates are not technically ISO 8601 (ISO 8601 specifies a "T", not a space, between date and time)

 __Other gotchas__